knownasilya/d3.chart.pie/README.md

 }
 ```

-Not specifying the `innerRadius` value will create a Pie chart, rather then a Donut chart.
+Not specifying the `donutHole` object will create a Pie chart, rather then a Donut chart.

 ## Contributing